ja-guzzle/docs/docs/how_to_guides/ingest_data/Derivation Strategy.md

 | 1003 | n3   |
 ```

-* Here, id column is defined in the validation and transformation section and validate data type flag is true so, Guzzle will validate the data for that column.
+* Here, id column is defined in the validation and transformation section and validate data type checkbox is checked so, Guzzle will validate the data for that column.
 So, the data with **id=id_1004** is discarded, and this data is stored in the reject section.